jankazil/isd-lite-data/README.md

   Classes and functions for:
   - Loading ISD station metadata from file (with download if needed).
   - Listing available countries and US states.
+  - Filtering station metadata by
+    - country
+    - US state
-  - Filtering station metadata by country, US state, or geographic bounding box (latitude and longitude).
+    - geographic bounding box (latitude and longitude)
+    - time period for which a station has observations
   - Returning filtered station metadata as a new object.
+  - Returning all or select station metadata:
+    - station USAF and WBAN ID
+    - station name
+    - station coordinates
+    - station elevation
+    - station period with obervations

 ## Dependencies